canonical/spread/README.md

 Some key takeaways here:

- * Each variant key produces a single job, even when cascading.
+ * Each variant key produces a single job per task.
  * It's okay to declare the same variable with and without a variant suffix.
    The bare one becomes the default.
  * The variant key suffix may be comma-separated for multiple definitions at